dbos-inc/dbos-docs/docs/explanations/core-concepts.md

 2.  **Access state only through database transactions.** All database operations in Operon are transactional, making it easy for you to leverage databases' strong safety guarantees and eliminating most race conditions.
 Under the hood, we use transactions to guarantee your workflows [always run to completion](../tutorials/workflow-tutorial#reliability-guarantees), your operations [execute exactly-once](../tutorials/idempotency-tutorial), and your messages are delievered reliably.

+### Why Build With Operon?

+- **It's built on the tools you love**.
+Operon leverages rock-solid infrastructure like Postgres and Typescript to build a better, more reliable framework for your applications.
+- **It's simple**.
+Write your business logic using only functions.
+Do all your state management in Postgres&#8212;we'll manage the connections and transactions for you.
+- **It works right by default**.
+[Reliability](../tutorials/workflow-tutorial) is built in, both for workflows and for messaging.
+[Idempotency](../tutorials/idempotency-tutorial) is built in.
+[Authentication and authorization](../tutorials/authentication-authorization) are built in.
+[Tracing](../tutorials/logging) is built in.
+- **It's built for the cloud**.
+Operon is built to run on [DBOS's](https://www.dbos.dev) upcoming serverless cloud platform, so you can deploy your application to the cloud with a push of a button and run at scale without worrying about managing infrastructure.

 ### Programming Model
 The Operon programming model is serverless and inspired by [inversion of control](https://en.wikipedia.org/wiki/Inversion_of_control) principles.
 It should look familiar if you've worked with other popular web frameworks like [Spring Boot](https://spring.io/projects/spring-boot) or [Django](https://www.djangoproject.com/).